physiopy/phys2bids/docs/contributorfile.rst

 ~~~~~~~~~~~~~
 - Bug: Something isn’t working.
 It either breaks the code or has an unexpected outcome.
 - Discussion: Discussion of a concept or implementation.
 These Issues are prone to be open ad infinitum.
 Jump in the conversation if you want!
 - Good first issue: Good for newcomers.
 These issues calls for a **fairly** easy enhancement, or for a change that helps/requires getting to know the code better.
-They have educational value, and for this reason, unless urgent, experts in the topic should refrain from closing them - but help newcomers closing them.
+They have educational value, and for this reason, unless urgent, experts in the topic should refrain from closing them - but help newcomers in closing them.
 - Hacktoberfest: Dedicated to the hacktoberfest event, so that people can help and feel good about it (and show it with a T-shirt!). **Such commits will not be recognised in the all-contributor table, unless otherwise specified**.
 - Help wanted: Extra attention is needed here!
 It’s a good place to have a look!
 - Refactoring: Improve nonfunctional attributes.
 Which means rewriting the code or the documentation to improve performance or just because there’s a better way to express those lines.
 It might create a ``majormod`` PR.